Sustaining the Momentum for Change: Innovation to Implementation

 Session 5 – Concurrent Panel B: The Future of Virtual Healthcare: Equity, Diversity and Inclusion

-Session 6 - Industry Keynote Speaker by KPMG: Human: Solving the Global Workforce Crisis in Healthcare
+Session 6 - Keynote Address by KPMG: Human: Solving the Global Workforce Crisis in Healthcare

 The World Health Organisation Predicts the world will be short of 18m health workers by 2030.
 Mark’s book Human: Solving the Global Workforce Crisis in Healthcare, looks at 10 large-scale changes, which together can increase the capacity to care by roughly 20%.